ccxt/ccxt/CONTRIBUTING.md

 Run the standard `npm test` command to see test results and code coverage analytics.
 The coverage analysis is also available in HTML (see the generated `coverage` folder).
 A transpilation is triggered automatically by the `npm test` command, so there is no need to execute the `npm run build` manually before.

 To speed up test execution you can use the `npm run fasttest` command.
 It will only test the master `ccxt.js` file, and thus does not require the `npm run build` to be executed first.
-You can also pass a market name and an symbol (optional), to test a part of code or a single market.
+You can also pass an exchange name and an symbol (optional), to test a part of code or a single exchange.
 A partial test is usually many times faster than the full test:

 ```bash
 npm test                         # runs the full test